 What inspired you to come up with the idea in the first place?

-What is tinnitus and how many people are affected?
+What is it and how many people are affected?

 300 million people worldwide have tinnitus.
-Around 5-10% of the USA experiences tinnitus to varying degrees of severity.
+Around 5-10% of the USA experiences the condition to varying degrees of severity.

 Subjective tinnitus is the presence of phantom noise where there is no logical source for said noise.
 It is a symptom of a malfunction in some part of the auditory system.
 The result of the damage is that the brain misfires, or sends false signals.
 These are then interpreted as sounds.
-Tinnitus sounds are most commonly high frequency noise, either single tones or white-noise type sounds.
+The sounds are most commonly high-frequency noises, either single tones or white-noise type sounds.
 They can also be ringing, buzzing, hissing, chirping, or any type of sound at all.

 Tinnitus is not a disease; it’s a condition or a symptom.
 It can appear in one ear (unilateral) or two (bilateral.)